biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ....
 ```

-We can check the final report in a browser like Firefox:
+We can check the final report in a browser:

 ```{bash}
 firefox QC/qualimapReport.html